GME Connect

 Rotations

 The goal of these rotations is to enter into longitudinal bidirectional relationships with communities to develop partnerships that are beneficial to all parties while acknowledging the burden of short-term learners in a low-resource environment.
-We continually re-evaluate rotation opportunities in regard to community needs, educational opportunity, and supervision/safety.
-Rotation sites are vetted by experienced faculty to ensure safety and supervision.
-Emergency medical and evacuation insurance will be mandatory and recommended through one of the following: AXA Assistance USA, HTH Worldwide, and Seven Corners.
-Residents will practice medicine within the same scope as they do in the United States and with the same level of supervision.
+Both domestic and international sites are available.
+Experienced faculty continually evaluate rotation opportunities in regard to community needs, educational opportunity, safety, and supervision.
+Emergency medical and evacuation insurance will be mandatory for international sites and recommended through one of the following: AXA Assistance USA, HTH Worldwide, and Seven Corners.
+Residents will observe or practice medicine internationally within the same scope as they do in the United States and with the appropriate level of supervision.
 At this time, funding for international rotations is determined by the department within which the resident works.

 Domestic